Pages

 With my "wall-to-wall" dining room carpeting!

 And here, now, behold: My Manhattan apartment's dining table.
-I purchased it at a Scandinavian furniture store on E. 57th Street.
+I purchased it at a Scandinavian furniture store on East 57th Street.
 Its manufacturer's mark is Brdr.
 Furbo in Spottrup, Denmark.
 I particularly liked its Mid-Century Modern minimalism, and its drop-leaf flexibility.
 I set it up against our dining room's exposed brick wall, and the two complimented each other well.
 Down the block from our apartment was a store that sold solid oak furniture made in what had been Yugoslavia, so I purchased two plain, lightly-stained chairs which flanked the table.

 I never eat cereal for breakfast.